Skip to content

 // 1.
 Local state

-const [filter, setFilter] = state('all');
+const [filter, setFilter] = use('all');

 // 2.
 Global state (shared across components)

-const [theme, setTheme] = state('light', { key: 'app-theme' });
+const [theme, setTheme] = use('light', { key: ['app', 'theme'] });

 // 3.
 Computed state (auto-updates)

-const [greeting] = state(() =>
+const [greeting] = use(() =>

 theme === 'dark' ?
-'Good evening' : 'Good morning'
+'Good evening' : 'Good morning',

 );